 As you've learned by now, the brain-stem is responsible for a lot of extremely important things, such as; heart and breathing rate, body temperature, balance and many other things essential to life.

-If we damage any of these parts, then the actions associated with that part of the brain become impaired or functioning on a lesser capacity.
+If we damage or have an issue with any of these parts, then the actions associated with that part of the brain become impaired or function on a lesser capacity.
 In other words, damage the Medulla and your heart rate could be off or, perhaps, if severe enough, death may occur!

 Wondering how you might damage this part of your brain?